8ctopus/git-hook/README.md

 ## debugging

 The deployment script can be easily debugged locally using [ngrok](https://ngrok.com/).
-Just run ngrok and update your hook url to the ngrok url.

-    ngrok http 80
+- run ngrok `ngrok http 80`

+- update the `Payload URL` for Github and `Target URL` for Gitea to the ngrok address, similar to this one `https://6daf-31-218-13-51.ngrok-free.app`

+- run the php local server `php -S localhost:80 demo.php`

+- start visual studio code debugging and set a breakpoint in `demo.php`

+- In Github/Gitea, resend the webhook request

 ## clean code